 - Adding the brown sugar topping at the very end preserves the crunchy contrast against the cold, creamy grapes

-The topping is what takes this from good to legendary.
-Toasted pecans get tossed with brown sugar and scattered over the top right before serving, so you get that incredible sweet crunch against the cold, creamy grapes.
-Some folks add the topping before chilling, but trust me — waiting until the last minute keeps everything perfectly crispy.
+Now the topping — this is what pushes it over the edge.
+Toasted pecans tossed with brown sugar get scattered on right before serving, giving you that incredible sweet crunch against the cold, creamy grapes underneath.
+Some people add it before chilling, but after making this probably thirty times, waiting until the last minute is the move.
+Keeps everything perfectly crispy.

 How It Comes Together